The below page is an archive. For the latest page, see https://www.adambgarrett.com/post/what-do-buyers-need-to-purchase-a-home

-This amount depends on the kind of loan you're using.
+This amount depends on the kind of financing you're using.
 It can be reduced in various ways, whether through an early withdrawal from a retirement plan in some cases (please consult a tax advisor about that instance since I am not a CPA), money from family, etc. With some loans, you pay less than what you would to rent out a comparable home.
-While every situation is different, a common example would be a VA home loan for an average sized home where the seller agrees to pay all closing costs.
-See more low & no down payment options here.
 On the other extreme, you have some purchases in all cash.
 I've handled both extremes in my time as a buyer's agent.

 FICO Credit Score above 580

 While some lenders will only accept buyers whose credit is 620 or 640, others, including some at Greg Garrett Realty.com, will accept buyers with a score as low as 580 (500 if you have a 20% down payment).
 If you want to raise your credit, contact Adam Garrett so that he can put you in contact with a lender who can help you boost your score free of charge.
 Adam can also help you to boost your score if you would like, and he also suggests that you check the "Credit's Impact & How to Build It" section of this website.
 If your score is below 740, I suggest taking some measures to build it to minimize your interest rate.
 While some lenders charge the minimum interest rates at 720, others charge the minimum interest rates at 740.
 Keeping a buffer above that figure is helpful, especially if it comes at no or low cost.
 Bankruptcies, short sales, and judgments can also limit your ability to buy, however there are ways to get around each by knowing what you're doing and with as little as 3 months time in the case of judgments with a payment plan and no waiting period with some short sales (as detailed in the "short sales" hyperlink above).